Read

 Images

-Make sure that any images you use are web-optimized to keep the overall size of your email in check.
+Images are an important part of your email content, so make sure that any images you use are web-optimized to keep the overall size of your email in check.
 The larger the files, the more difficult it will be to ensure delivery to your subscribers’ inboxes.
-You can use photo editing software to optimize your images or try an online solution like Squoosh
+You can use photo editing software to optimize your images or try an online solution like Squoosh.

 GetResponse recommends a 60% – 40% or 70% – 30% text-to-image ratio, and you should also remember to use ALT text on your images.

-Pro tip: if you want to have fun with your email images, consider incorporating a gif or using a static image of a video that subscribers can view on your site or YouTube after clicking.
+Pro tip: If you want to have fun with your B2B email campaign, consider incorporating a GIF or using a static image of a video that subscribers can view on your site or YouTube after clicking.

 Call to action